-The expectation is that in exchange for giving the brand their personal information, customers will receive a personalized and improved experience.
-Think Amazon’s recommendation engine or Netflix’s intelligent viewing algorithm but for financial service products.
+The expectation is that customers will receive a personalized and improved experience in exchange for giving the brand their personal information.
+Think Amazon's recommendation engine or Netflix's intelligent viewing algorithm but for financial service products.
 If this exchange is not honored, customers will notice.

 Financial service organizations must find ways to utilize the information from past interactions and find ways to bring together internal and external insights to customize the customer's experience in real-time.

-Tracking past customer behavior is a good start, but proactive personalization requires a capability to optimize the customer’s journey based on customer behavior in real-time, as well as external data from the market.
+Tracking past customer behavior is a good start.
+Still, proactive personalization requires a capability to optimize the customer's journey based on customer behavior in real-time and external data from the market.

-This can only be achieved by ensuring that the information from back-end legacy systems is collaborating with front-end systems in a cohesive manner.
+This can only be achieved by ensuring that the information from back-end legacy systems cohesively collaborates with front-end systems.

 Digital journeys with eSignatures are the expectation

-Digital transformation requires digitizing the entirety of the customer experience, bringing remote servicing and accessibility to customers on all available channels.
+Digital transformation solutions require digitizing the entire customer experience, bringing remote servicing and accessibility to customers on all available channels.

 Digitizing only a part of your processes (for example, having digital quoting or onboarding products) is no longer enough.
 Customers expect a digital, seamless journey that encompasses their entire interaction with your brand.

 In financial services, in particular, the disparity between customer expectations and the reality is especially apparent when it comes to paperwork.
-Financial institutions require the collection of customer data, attachments, and signatures to drive core business processes, including account openings, KYC, policy renewals, claims, and personal detail updates.
+Financial institutions require collecting customer data, attachments, and signatures to drive core business processes, including account openings, KYC, policy renewals, claims, personal detail updates, and more.

-The issue of paperwork hasn’t truly been tackled yet, and the contrast between the digital expectations and the reality of paperwork is especially stark.
-In many organizations, customers are still expected to fill-in paper forms, clunky PDFs, or deal with subpar and dated customer portals.
+The paperwork issue hasn't truly been tackled yet, and the contrast between the digital expectations and the reality of paperwork is especially stark.
+In many organizations, customers are still expected to fill in paper forms, clunky PDFs, or deal with subpar and dated customer portals.

 When it comes to delivering outstanding experiences - consistency is key.